markfasheh/duperemove/markdown/duperemove.md

     Because of that small overhead, its value shall be selected based on the average file size and `blocksize`.

-    `1000` is a sane value for
-extents-only lookups, while you can go as low as `1` if you are running `duperemove` on very large files (like virtual machines etc).
+    The default is a sane value for extents-only lookups, while you can go as low as `1` if you are running `duperemove` on very large files (like virtual machines etc).

-    By default, batching is disabled.
+    By default, batching is set to 1024.

 **-h**
   ~ Print numbers in human-readable format.